CyDAS Installation Guide

 Get the CyDAS application

 The CyDAS application is available in archived form from the Download section.
-Download the file to a temporary location and unzip it to a directory of your choice; we suggest to use "C:\Program Files\CyDAS".
+Download the file to a temporary location and unzip it to a directory of your choice; we suggest to use "C:\CyDAS".

-There is no need to register the dlls, if you do not plan to use CyDAS libraries in your own programs (e.g. VBA scripts in MS Access).
+There is no need to register the dll, if you installed to C:\CyDAS and do not want to use CyDAS libraries in your own programs (e.g. VBA scripts in MS Access).

 In any case, make sure that all CyDAS users have sufficient access rights to the files in the CyDAS directory and localizer subdirectory.
 Strange error messages when starting the application may occur if the user cannot read the localizer files.
 If a windows standard icon is displayed for the CyDAS.exe file or a link to it, this is an indication of insufficient rights.